joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/04/21/opinion/israel-us-public-opinion.html

 **Andrew Hacker, Provocative Political Scientist, Dies at 96**\
-`In a host of books he attacked conventional ideas on subjects including the battle of the sexes and the usefulness of high school math.`\
+`In a host of books and articles, he attacked conventional ideas on subjects including the battle of the sexes and the usefulness of high school math.`\
 https://www.nytimes.com/2026/04/21/books/andrew-hacker-dead.html

 **An Academic Miracle**\